-Join Joel Bradley for an in-depth discussion in this video Framing our outputs, part of Up and Running with Substance Designer.
+Join Joel Bradley for an in-depth discussion in this video Framing our outputs, part of Learning Substance Designer.

 - Whenever we find ourselves creating a very complex…substance texture, there is, without a doubt,…plenty of scope for things to go wrong.…This can, of course, lead to us having…to spend frustratingly prolonged periods…of time simply trying to figure out just what it is…that isn't working correctly.…In some cases, it may well be that we have inadvertently…wired our nodes together in an incorrect fashion.…Working through the flow of the graph, then,…until we come across the problem area may well be…the course of action needed in order to rectify the problem.…